izivkov/GShockAPI/README.md

 ## Who is using it?

 The `Casio GShock Smart Sync` app integrates G-Shock 5000/5600 watches with Google services such as `Google Calendar` events.
-`Google Alarm Clock`.
-You can find it here:
+`Google Alarm Clock`, etc. You can find it here:

 [Casio GShock Smart Sync](https://github.com/izivkov/CasioGShockSmartSync)